Skip to main content

 As clinical trials broaden AFib patient and treatment indications, clinicians can feel more confident when recommending the WATCHMAN Implant for stroke protection.

-WATCHMAN procedure options options for comprehensive AFib management
+WATCHMAN procedure options for comprehensive AFib management

 For AFib patients suitable for the WATCHMAN LAAC Device, implanting physicians may suggest one of three procedure options, depending on their eligibility for an AFib ablation and the physician's discretion.
 Ensure your patients are informed about potential procedure options before their AFib consultation.